-Two killed as militants attack camp in Jammu and Kashmir - police
+Four killed as militants attack camp in Jammu and Kashmir: army

 The South Asian neighbours have fought two of their three wars since independence in 1947 over Muslim-majority Kashmir, which they both claim in full but rule in part.

-Reporting by Fayaz Bukhari in Srinagar; Writing by Promit Mukherjee; Editing by Tom Lasseter and Richard Borsuk
+Reporting by Fayaz Bukhari in Srinagar; Editing by Tom Lasseter, Richard Borsuk and Dale Hudson